+Hard Boiled Eggs in the Oven?
+YES!
 Eggs baked in the oven yield the same result as placing them in a pot of water brought to a boil.
+Who knew?!

 YES, it’s possible to make hard-boiled eggs without any boiling at all!

 I feel like I just wrote my opening sentences for my conclusion of a science fair project.

 The concept of hard boiled eggs baked in the oven does sound a little science experiment-y, right?

 But I promise there’s nothing too complicated about this recipe!

 Now, let’s not get confused here.
 You’re not going to place them in a pot of water and then stick that in the oven.
 You don’t even NEED water (until right at the end).

 I guess they’re not technically “hard-boiled” eggs since we take out the boiling step.
 But the resulting eggs taste almost identical to the hard boiled eggs made the usual way.

 I’ve heard about this method on Pinterest for a while and was curious.
 Because we’re baking every day, I just had to put the baked hard-boiled eggs recipe to the test to see if it worked.